Anomalous statistics of laser-cooled atoms in dissipative optical lattices: Anomalous statistics and infinite densities

 \subsection{Position space}

-An immediate consequence of the anomalous dynamics in momentum space is nontrivial dynamics in real-space.
+An immediate consequence of the anomalous dynamics in momentum space is nontrivial dynamics in position space.
 In~\cite{Marksteiner1996}, the spatial diffusion of atoms was theoretically studied, revealing that below a critical depth of the optical lattice there exists a transition to a L\'evy-like motion.
 To show this, certain modifications of the basic L\'evy walk are needed.
 Consider a long-time momentum-space trajectory $p(t)$, crossing zero many times.
 Let $\tau$ be the random interval of time between two such successive crossings, and $\chi$ be the random displacement for a given such interval, schematically presented in Fig.~\ref{fig:fig5}.
 A process is generated with a set of random jump durations $\{\tau_i\}$ between zero crossings and corresponding displacements $\{ \chi_i\}$ given by $\chi_1 = \int_0^{\tau_1} dtp(t) $, $\chi_2=\int_{\tau_1}^{\tau_1 + \tau_2 }dt p(t)$, etc. For a particle starting at the origin at $t=0$ with $p=0$, the sum of all the displacements $\chi_i$ is the random position of the particle at time $t=\sum_i \tau_i$, denoted $x(t)$, and the corresponding PDF is $P(x,t)$.
 Since the Langevin process (Eq.~\ref{eq:Langevin}) is driven by white noise, defining zero crossings requires a more precise treatment~\cite{Kessler2012,Barkai2014,Majumdar2004,Majumdar2005}.
 We define the random time $\tau$ as the time it takes the particle starting with momentum $p=\epsilon$ to reach $p=0$ for the first time.

-The Langevin process defined previously (Eq.~\ref{eq:Langevin}) is Markovian, so once the particle crosses zero momentum, a given interval $\tau$ is independent of the previous one.
+The Langevin process of Eq.~\ref{eq:Langevin} is Markovian, so once the particle crosses zero momentum, a given interval $\tau$ is independent of the previous one.
 This is nothing but a renewal process: $\tau_i$ is drawn repeatedly from $\psi(\tau)$, the crossing time PDF computed using the Langevin Eq.~\ref{eq:Langevin}, until the sum of the times exceeds the measurement time.
 The distribution of crossing times can be calculated using the tools of first-passage theory~\cite{redner2001guide,Miccich__2010,Martin2011}.
-As shown by~\cite{Marksteiner1996,Barkai2014}, the marginal PDFs of step durations and jump lengths exhibit power-law behaviors
+The marginal PDFs of step durations and jump distances exhibit power-law behaviors~\cite{Marksteiner1996,Barkai2014}